 How great a threat this army force could be.

-The news brought back was not of pleasant taste:
+The news he brought was not of pleasant taste:

 They come in crowds uncountable—with swords